wp-plugins/akm-feedback-form/readme.txt

 Install and activate the plugin.
-Then add the [AKMFORM] shorttag in pages and posts to display a simple and easy to use Feedback form.
+Then add the [AKMFORM] shortcode in pages and posts to display a simple and easy to use Feedback form.
 This Plugin is best to use in sidebar.
-All Email are directly forward to admin's Email address
+All Emails are directly forward to admin's Email address
 This feedback form includes jquery form validation.